derruba2000/miniApp/README.md

 # miniApp
 D3.js Angular Example APP

-For unit tests
+Just a small AngularJS project with a directive using d3.js.
+No CSS applied.

+PhantomJS is configured for unit tests:

 $ grunt karma:unit

-For integration  (E2E) tests
+Google Chrome is configured for integration (E2E) tests:

 $ grunt karma:e2e

-For starting
+For starting a local server:

 $ grunt start

+no watch and livereload tasks configured (Windows 8.1 Professional Issues)

-It runs on port 9000 in a localhost, but you can check it in Github pages
+It runs on port 9000 in a localhost, but you can check it on Github pages

 http://derruba2000.github.io/miniApp

-It is configured for travis CI check  please .travis.yml file
+This project is configured for travis CI check please .travis.yml file